ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 The new `DeployStorage()` function can be used to deploy the contract to an Ethereum testnet from a Go application.
 To do this requires incorporating the bindings into a Go application that also handles account management, authorization and Ethereum backend to deploy the contract through.
 Specifically, this requires:

-1. A running Geth node connected to an Ethereum testnet (recommended Goerli)
+1. A running Geth node connected to an Ethereum testnet

 2. An account in the keystore prefunded with enough ETH to cover gas costs for deploying and interacting with the contract

 Assuming these prerequisites exist, a new `ethclient` can be instantiated with the local Geth node's ipc file, providing access to the testnet from the Go application.
 The key can be instantiated as a variable in the application by copying the JSON object from the keyfile in the keystore.